What Is Tadalafil?

 Efficacy

-- Studies indicate that 70-85% of men with ED experience satisfactory erections when using tadalafil as directed (Porst et al., 2004).
+- Satisfactory erections are reported by approximately 70–85% of men with ED when using tadalafil correctly Porst et al., 2004.

 What Are the Potential Side Effects of Tadalafil?